Effectiveness in Preventing Pregnancy

-Of 100 women who use this method each year, about 9 may get pregnant.
+Of 100 women who use this method each year, about nine may become pregnant.

-The risk of pregnancy is much less for women who use the vaginal ring correctly (putting it in place for three weeks, removing it for exactly one week, and then inserting a new ring).
-Certain medications such as Rifampin (taken to treat tuberculosis) and supplements (such as St. John's Wort) may make the ring less effective
+The risk of pregnancy is much lower for women who use the vaginal ring correctly, which means putting it in place and leaving it there for three weeks, removing it for exactly one week, and then inserting a new ring.
+Certain medications such as rifampin (an antibiotic taken to treat tuberculosis), some types of anticonvulsants (taken for seizures), some antiretroviral medications (taken for HIV), and supplements (such as St. John’s Wort) may make the ring less effective.

 Advantages of the vaginal ring

-- The ring is safe and works well in preventing pregnancy.
-Using the vaginal ring means you do not have to think about birth control when you want to have sex.
+- It is safe and works well in preventing pregnancy; using the vaginal ring means you do not have to think about birth control when you want to have sex.